nayeonk/itpwebdev/notes-and-assignments/notes/499/node-in-simple-terms.md

 > "a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an __event driven, non-blocking I/O model__ that makes it lightweight and efficient..."

-But what does that really mean in simple terms?
+But what do all those terms really mean?
 Let's look at how JavaScript is handled in the browser first.

 ### JavaScript in the Browser